-- (1) Include the AIP's name in the appraisal worksheet title if not preprinted on the AIP's worksheet or when a worksheet entry is not provided. - (2) Include the claim number on the appraisal worksheet (when required by the AIP), when a worksheet entry is not provided. - (3) Separate appraisal worksheets are required for each unit appraised, and for each field or subfield that have a differing base (APH) yield or farming practice.
+- (1) Include the AIP's name in the appraisal worksheet title if not preprinted on the AIP's worksheet or when a worksheet entry is not provided. - (2) Include the claim number on the appraisal worksheet (when required by the AIP), when a worksheet entry is not provided. - (3) Separate appraisal worksheets are required for each unit appraised, and for each field or subfield (applicable to preliminary and final claims) that have a differing base (APH) yield or farming practice.
 Refer to section 5B for sampling requirements.

-Standard appraisal worksheet items are numbered consecutively in section 8C.
-An example appraisal worksheet is also provided to illustrate how to complete all entries, except the last three items on the appraisal worksheet.
+- (4) Standard appraisal worksheet items are numbered consecutively in section 8C.
+An example appraisal worksheet is also provided to illustrate how to complete all entries, except the last three items on the appraisal worksheet. - (5) For zero appraisals, refer to the LAM.

-C. WORKSHEET ENTRIES AND COMPLETION PROCEDURES
+C. FORM ENTRIES AND COMPLETION INFORMATION